Advanced Configuration

 - Enter Common Scenario management

-- Existing scenarios appear in the list
+- Any previously saved scenarios appear in the list

 - Write the scenario prompt

-- Avoid camera-specific details
+- Avoid camera-specific conditions — keep it general

-- Generate the Enriched Prompt
+- Generate the scenario

 - Review & refine